hirokikondo86/f81-prework-app/README.md

 ## Overview

-This is developed as Fringe81 pre task<br>
+This was developed as a pre-assignment for Fringe81<br>
 This is an application that praises the contributions of its members.<br>

 ## Run